 While walking around in Lisbon, climbing its small streets in Alfama, I realized how lucky I am not to need to climb those streets with my backpack while trying to reach the hostel (as I saw many people needed to do it since they had accommodation in this part of the city).

 What can I say?
-I couldn’t ask for better location!
+I couldn’t ask for a better location!

 The hostel itself is not big.
 I could definitely categorize it as family type.
 I was staying in the part where the shared dormitories are.
 Private rooms are located on the other side of the floor.

-My room, called “Fresco”, was a 10 bed dorm.
-After a while of not staying in the hostels shared rooms I wasn’t sure if I can handle so much people in one room.
-But fortunately the room was spacious and the upper bunks where really high.
+My room, called “Fresco”, was a 10-bed dorm.
+After a while of not staying in the hostels shared rooms, I wasn’t sure if I can handle so many people in one room.
+But fortunately, the room was spacious and the upper bunks were really high.
 That’s what I loved the most.
 The locker was big enough to hide both my backpack (35 L) and a small bag (take your own padlock).

-The common areas are cozy, vintage designed and with veeeery comfortable sofas.
+The common areas are cosy, vintage designed and with veeeery comfortable sofas.
 The table made from the bath is a BIG WOW.
-And preparing a meal in an old style kitchen is an experience worth to try.
+And preparing a meal in an old-style kitchen is an experience worth to try.